tarantool/doc/doc/reference/configuration/cfg_logging.rst

 .. confval:: log_level

     Since version 1.6.2.
-    What level of detail the :ref:`log <admin-logs>` will have.
+    Specifies the level of detail the :ref:`log <admin-logs>` has.
 There are seven levels:

     * 1 – ``SYSERROR``
     * 2 – ``ERROR``